Research and Development: Edwin Hernandez, PhD

 As a great beginning in 1999, I joined the High-Performance Computing and Simulation Research Lab, creating new and advanced HPC platforms, now the same principles apply to cloud-computing.
 The advancements in cloud allowed me to create a full-fletched lab allocated at EQUINIX.

-Mobile and Wireless R&D
+Wireless, Mobile, and RF Wireless R&D

 - MobileCAD has been updated and modified to work with 4G/LTE as a prototype.